12: Data Visualisation and Computer Graphics

 Fig. 38: A radio emission intensity plot over a Schmidt camera photograph of NGC 5236.
 The data for the contour plot was gathered with the Molonglo Cross by David Crawford.

-Alongside computing, many other developments, from the telegraph through to television 43 and analogue computing (i.e., the representation of real-time processes by the changes wrought in some analogy, e.g., electrical voltages)44 have also contributed to the possibility of video art and video synthesis,electronic music and sound synthesis45 and various other aspects of art and technology such as interactive performance and installation work.
+Alongside computing, many other developments, from the telegraph through to television35 and analogue computing (i.e., the representation of real-time processes by the changes wrought in some analogy, e.g., electrical voltages)36 have also contributed to the possibility of video art and video synthesis, electronic music and sound synthesis and various other aspects of art and technology such as interactive performance and installation work.
 Thus several other devices arise from this relationship between the movement of a pen and the x and y-axes of the drawing area that defines the plotter.
 Non-electronic versions include the Harmonograph and the Lissajous figure.
-46 John Hansen was one Australian artist who experimented with harmonograph drawings in the early 70s, which were recorded by John Hughes on 16mm film.47
+John Hansen was one Australian artist who experimented with harmonograph drawings in the early 70s, which were recorded by John Hughes on 16mm film.

 The other important outcome from the plotter was its electronic realisation in the vector, or calligraphic, display on a CRT.
 We will look briefly at the development of the CRT as a graphic display device in the next section.